HebiRobotics/QuickBuffers/benchmarks/README.md

 | Market Data Encode  | 12964 (791 MB/s) | 3700 (226 MB/s) |  3.5
 | Market Data Decode  | 9805 (598 MB/s) | 3306 (202 MB/s) |  3.0

 Note that this test was done using the original SBE .proto definitions.
-If the varint types are changed to a less expensive encoding, e.g., `fixed64/32` instead of `int64/32`, the market data numbers improve by another 10-20%.
-By additionally inlining the small nested fields it'd result in 3-4x the original message throughput of Protobuf-Java.
-The choice of type can have a huge impact on the performance.
+If the varint types are changed to a less expensive encoding, e.g., `fixed64/32` instead of `int64/32`, the results improve by 30-50%.
+By additionally inlining the small nested fields it'd result in more than 5x the original message throughput.
+Overall, be aware that there is a significant trade-off between wire size and encoding speed.

 We also compared the built-in JSON encoding and found that for this particular benchmark the message throughput is on par with Protobuf-Java.
 However, at 559 byte (car) and 435 byte (market) the uncompressed binary sizes are significantly larger.